A World of Abundance

-One thing we say a lot here at The Nashville Food Project is that we believe we live in a world of abundance—enough farmable land to grow nourishing food for our city, enough hands to do incredible work, and enough food to feed everyone in our community.
+One thing we say often at The Nashville Food Project is that we believe we live in a world of abundance.
+There is enough farmable land to grow nourishing food for our city.
+There are enough hands willing to do meaningful work.
+And there is enough food to feed everyone in our community.

 How We Recover Food